johnnyjohn993/shp-desktop-app/README.md

 # shp-desktop-app

-This are the Tkinter desktop I created for BI use inside Shopee.
+These are the Tkinter desktop apps I created for BI use inside Shopee.